Escape-Technologies/mookme/packages/docs/README.md

 **Don't worry**, we provide a CLI tool let you easily enter this configuration: Just run `npx mookme init`

-- You write your hooks in json files (see writing hooks)
+- You write your hooks in JSON files (see writing hooks)
 - You do your stuff & commit, `Mookme` will evaluate which packages have staged changes, and will run hooks defined in the folder `.hooks` of these folders.